AnjanC0des/Notes/Development/React.md

 }
 ```

+### :star: Connecting to a database

+* React is frontend code that runs in the browser of the client and hence we should not attempt to connect to a database using react.
+Our React app usually talks to a backend that connects to a database and sends us the data via http requests.
+* We should make a backend that provides functionality by exposing endpoints from which sending and recieving data is possible.
+*

 ### :star2: making custom Hooks

 * We can make custom hooks in react by creating a function whose name starts with 'use', we define this function to be used with other hooks and use it as one.